Philosophy of Education

-When I teach, I consider the relevancy of material to the student, transferability of knowledge gained, and connections within the student and to world around them (Chapman, 1995).
-I am a facilitator, rather than a keeper of the knowledge.
+When teaching, we must consider the relevancy of material to the student, transferability of knowledge gained, and connections within the student and to world around them (Chapman, 1995).
+An educator is meant to be a facilitator, rather than a keeper of the knowledge.
 I believe strongly that the learner must have an active, participatory role in learning.

-In my dissertation, I developed the Classroom CARE (Community, Action, Reflection, and Environment) model for the purposes of fostering quality educative encounters in the higher education classroom, to which I am committed to doing.
+In my doctoral dissertation, I developed the Classroom CARE (Community, Action, Reflection, and Environment) model for the purposes of fostering quality educative encounters in the higher education classroom.
 Encounter is the relational aspect of experience, a meeting taking place between one and another, both between subject and object as well as between subject and subject.
 Educative encounter is a particular type of meeting resulting in learning, as indicated by growth.
 The Classroom CARE model grounds all classroom learning in care as conceptualized by Noddings (2003).

-From this foundation of care, I develop the classroom community as well as connections between the classroom and the students’ own communities and between the classroom and the community within which the school is located.
+From this foundation of care, it is important to develop the classroom community as well as connections between the classroom and the students’ own communities and between the classroom and the community within which the school is located.
 Who the student is matters to the classroom community and to learning.
 A classroom formed for educative encounter will go beyond the four walls of the classroom to connect with, and potentially influence, others in students’ communities.

 Dewey states, in My Pedagogic Creed, that the experience of education must be the experience of living now, not mere preparation for the future.
 In order to ensure this, learning must not be compartmentalized, the active must precede the passive, and to prevent a separation of intellect from emotion, subject matter must come from the learner’s interest (Dewey in Archambault, 1964).
-I create opportunities for my students to live what they are learning through service.
-For instance, in my adventure programming class, students identified programming needs in the community and created and ran programs to meet these needs, so that what they are learning has direct, as well as future, application.
+This means creating opportunities for students to live what they are learning through service.
+For instance, in my adventure programming class, students identified programming needs in the community and created and ran programs to meet these needs, so that what they were learning had direct, as well as future, application.

 Focusing on environment, as a component of the Classroom CARE model, means taking responsibility to create a welcoming environment that is conducive to learning in the classroom and connecting students with external environments.
 A welcoming space is where students can be at ease and learn through educative encounters.
 The external environment can carry weight in learning by taking students to new places, which may serve to excite students, be a healthier place for learning, promote a sense of wonder and perhaps serve as a conduit for educative encounters with the world.

 Beliefs shape teaching (Nespor, 1987) and teaching shapes belief (Clark & Peterson, 1986).
 Most teaching centers on who the teacher is, rather than what the teacher knows (Mitchell & Weber, 1999; Kottler & Zehm, 2000).
-Self-identity must be a part how a teacher approaches the classroom (Palmer, 1998).
-For instance, as a woman, I place high value and emphasis on the relational aspect of teaching and I nurture my students.
-As a paddler and adventurer, I value risk and, therefore, ask and expect my students to take risks in the classroom.
+Self and community-identity must be a part how a teacher approaches the classroom (Palmer, 1998).
+For instance, as a paddler and adventurer, I value risk and, therefore, value asking and expecting students to take risks in the classroom.
 Part of this expectation is creating a classroom that is an adventurous learning environment, the indicators of which, according to Horwood (1999), are the sequence of instruction (do, see, reflect), diversity in locale and method, distribution of decision-making, degree of public exposure and various modes of evaluation.

-I ask the questions that, according to Gillete (1990), an educator must ask:
+We must aim to ask these questions that, according to Gillete (1990), an educator must ask:

 How do we educate for growth?